 We’ve picked our top autumn getaways for indulging in local seasonal produce in the fresh country air.
-Whether you fancy woodland walks alongside foraging pigs, basking in the shade of Spanish olive groves or sipping pinot noir by the ocean, these trips offer the best of nature’s bounty…
+Whether you fancy basking in the shade of Spanish olive groves, tucking into a bowl of mussels on Ireland’s west coast or sipping Californian wine by the ocean, these trips offer the best of nature’s bounty…

 Best for… pannage pork and woodland walks